RaiyannJ/BioSolveAI/README.md

     curated-solubility-dataset.csv #raw data from AqSolDB data base

     data_loaders.py #code to extract global features from raw data and get scaffolds and convert to graphs

+    testing_data_set.ipynb #this is testing file used to get tensor representations and scaffolds